MCProHosting/cassandra-orm/readme.md

  * An ORM that works how you'd expect and gets out of your way.
  * Emphasis on providing 100% coverage of common (primarily CRUD) database operations, without having to write any raw query.
  * A system which lends itself well to automated migrations. (todo: built-in migrations support?)
+ * Extremely performant, low overhead.
+Queries are built faster than Bluebird promises can be resolved.
  * Promises.
 Promises everywhere.

 ```js